A Complete Guide to Spousal Maintenance

 Christina Baccarini – Client Testimonial

-What do I do if my ex-partner stops paying spousal maintenance?
+What do I do if my ex-partner stops paying Spousal Maintenance?

 If your ex-partner stops paying spousal maintenance monthly payments as required by a court order, there are several steps you can take to address the situation.
 It's important to speak to your lawyer, act promptly and to understand your legal options: